BLBMS/block_found/README.md

 To the far right is added a counter of blocks in the same month (this data was my primary purpose for programming).
 The first block of the month starts with counter 1.

 Blocks are also recorded for merged mining for pools that allow this.
 The coins are written in .json and in the case of new PBaaS coins just add them.

+customization requires some prior programming knowledge

+you definitely need this:
+sudo apt-get update ; sudo apt-get upgrade -y ; sudo apt install python3 -y ; sudo apt install python3-pip -y ; sudo pip3 install requests ; sudo apt install nano screen bc jq -y

+no help, use at your own risk

+in case of a bug, write a message

+if you don't know what to do, don't do anything